dika80/Sales-performance-analysis/README.md

 ### Methodology
 For one to analyze the sales data, we already had cleaned sales data.
 We went ahead to perform Exploratory Data Analysis.
 ### Here, some major sales metrics were extracted using:
-Sales by Month: Studying the sales trend per month -Sales by Manager: Understanding the top-performing manager -Sales by Store: Studying the performance of stores -Sales by Product Category: Analyzing which products garnered more or less sales
+-Sales by Month: Studying the sales trend per month -Sales by Manager: Understanding the top-performing manager -Sales by Store: Studying the performance of stores -Sales by Product Category: Analyzing which products garnered more or less sales